ravichas/TidyingData/TidyingData-Rmd-Intro.md

     ## [1] "H:/2017/BTEP1-TidyingData"

-Let us load the libraries
+Let us load the libraries and do some cleanup

     ## Loading tidyverse: ggplot2
     ## Loading tidyverse: tibble